Dinah Rose: Presidency at Magdalen College

+Cayman Islands case

 In January 2021, Rose was criticised by former Justice of the Constitutional Court of South Africa and Oxford alumnus Edwin Cameron for acting for the Cayman Islands government in a case opposing the legalisation of same-sex marriage.
 This was followed by mixed reactions within the student body, academia and the legal industry.

-Whilst Magdalen College's undergraduate body passed a motion affirming its support for her and rejecting calls for her to resign, the university-wide LGBTQ+ Society and African & Caribbean Society released statements condemning what they termed a conflict of interest between her role as President and her role as a barrister.
+Whilst Magdalen College's undergraduate body passed a motion affirming its support for her and rejecting calls for her to resign, the university-wide LGBTQ+ Society and African & Caribbean Society released statements condemning what they termed a conflict of interest between her role as president and her role as a barrister.

-The University of Oxford's LGBTQ+ Society subsequently released a report in September 2021, examining Oxford Colleges' conflict of interest policies.
-The Society advocated for a formal duty to consider the impact of continuing professional obligations and that serving College Heads do not engage in activities that adversely impact marginalised minority groups.
-The Oxford LGBTQ+ Society and the Oxford African & Caribbean Society repeated this after the judgment in the Cayman Island's case was delivered on March 14, 2022, claiming that Rose breached Magdalen College's equality policy and that her client's interests ran against those of her LGBTQ+ and ethnic minority students.
+In May 2023, The Times newspaper apologised to Rose and agreed to pay her damages and her legal costs in respect of an article in the newspaper which suggested that she had not had a professional obligation to take the case on behalf of the Cayman Islands government, under the cab-rank rule.